zbalkan/zbalkan.github.io/_posts/2025-08-04-wazuh-devenv.md

 {% include gallery id="galleryGraph" caption="Detection-as-Code workflow samples" %}

 It all starts with logs.
 You need to obtain sample logs for whatever the new data source is.
 I am more into the [Red, Green, Refactor](https://martinfowler.com/bliki/TestDrivenDevelopment.html) motto of test-driven development.
-While I suggest you Google and learn this interesting topic by yourselves, I can summarize so as not to break your attention flow.
+While I suggest you Google and learn this interesting topic by yourselves, I can summarise so as not to break your attention flow.
 In TDD, tests are your requirements or specs.
 So, for `Red, Green, Refactor`, the developer starts with writing tests as software-defined requirements.
 Then, without any piece of code, the tests would fail; hence, the first step is `Red`.
 Afterwards, the developers start writing code to meet the requirements, ensuring the tests pass, so that the tests are `Green`.
 At this point, you meet your functional requirements.
 So, you can proceed with `Refactor` and ensure not breaking the tests.

 For security folks with no software development background, I need to mention what refactoring means.
 Tight deadlines, lack of experience, bad management, or clever(!) shortcuts cause `dirty code`.
 Dirty code is hard to read, hard to understand, and worse, hard to maintain in the long term.
 In order to make your code clean, you invest your time and effort to ensure you do not break the code while making it easier to maintain.
 {: .notice--info}